ome/omero-guide-introduction/docs/data-management.rst

 Manage Images in Dataset/Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can organize the data in the left-hand side tree by creating new Projects, Datasets and linking the Images to those new containers.
+You can organize the data in the left-hand side tree by creating new Projects and Datasets.
+You can link the Images to the new or existing Datasets and Datasets to new or existing Projects.

 #.
 Use the Project |image2b| and Dataset |image2c| icons above the left-hand side tree or the right-click contextual menu to create new Datasets or Projects.